Starbugstone/AI-Demo/tech-readme.md

 5. Injects the transformed nodes into a dedicated Shadow DOM root, wiping previous content to prevent leaks when switching projects.
 6. Emits either `loaded` or `error` back to the parent for UI feedback.

+### Script Execution & Resource Management
+Scripts execute inside an instrumented scope that intercepts and tracks:
+- **Timer APIs**: `setTimeout`, `setInterval`, `clearTimeout`, `clearInterval`
+- **Animation Frames**: `requestAnimationFrame`, `cancelAnimationFrame`
+- **Event Listeners**: `addEventListener`, `removeEventListener` (on both `window` and `document`)
+- **Observers**: `ResizeObserver` instances

+All instrumented APIs are injected as function parameters, meaning **bare calls** (e.g., `requestAnimationFrame(fn)`) work correctly without requiring `window.` prefix.
+Each tracked resource is automatically cleaned up when:
+- The user navigates to a different project
+- The sandbox component is unmounted
+- A new project is loaded into the same sandbox

+### Cleanup & Disposal Mechanism
+The sandbox maintains a `__sandboxCleanup` array attached to the Shadow DOM root.
+When disposal occurs:
+1. All cleanup functions are executed (canceling timers, removing listeners, disconnecting observers)
+2. A `__sandboxDisposed` flag is set to prevent new resources from being scheduled
+3. The DOM tree is cleared
+4. Subsequent attempts to schedule timers/RAF return early without execution

+This prevents resource leaks and ensures animation loops from previous projects don't continue running in the background.

 Considerations:
 - Only HTML/JS/CSS assets are handled today.
 Additional mimetypes can be whitelisted in `mimeLookup` inside the plugin if projects require them.
 - Inline scripts should rely on `document.currentScript.getRootNode()` (already patched by the loader) instead of `document.querySelector` to remain encapsulated.
+- Projects can use bare API calls (e.g., `requestAnimationFrame`, `setTimeout`) without `window.` prefix - they're automatically intercepted.

 ## 4. Vite Project Asset Plugin
 Located in `vite.config.js`, the `project-asset-pipeline` plugin now: